Ezequiel Tovar Player Props: Rockies vs. Brewers

 Brewers Pitching Rankings

-- The pitching staff for the Brewers has a collective 8.6 K/9, which ranks 16th in MLB.
+- The Brewers pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Brewers' 4.05 team ERA ranks 13th among all league pitching staffs.
+- The Brewers have the 11th-ranked team ERA across all league pitching staffs (4.02).

-- Brewers pitchers combine to surrender 143 total home runs at a clip of 1.3 per game (to rank 23rd in the league).
+- Brewers pitchers combine to allow 144 total home runs at a rate of 1.3 per game (to rank 24th in baseball).

-- His most recent time out was on Tuesday against the Washington Nationals, when the righty tossed six innings, surrendering three earned runs while allowing six hits.
+- His last time out was on Wednesday against the Washington Nationals, when the left-hander went four innings, surrendering one earned run while allowing three hits.

+- The 36-year-old has put together a 3.01 ERA and 6.4 strikeouts per nine innings in 14 games this season, while giving up a batting average of .233 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.